Eyevinn/encore/README-eyevinn.md

 3. Use `git cherry-pick` to transfer all changes from the previous release branch that are not included in the new upstrem release to the new release branch
 4. Create a new release `va.b.c-1`.
+5. Update repository setting so that new branch is the default branch

 ### New release branch with `git rebase`
 1. Pull the changes from upstream into this repositories `master` branch.